-At Herzing, we have a Career Development team that helps HVAC students find job options before they graduation.
+At Herzing, we have a career development team that helps HVAC students find job options before they graduate.

 We connect them with employers, help them with their resume, and prepare them for interviews.
 It's all part of the HVAC pre-apprenticeship program.

 Check out another great interview with Darren: Meet Darren Fearnley - Your Expert Guide to HVAC Training

 Herzing College offers a 52-week HVAC pre-apprenticeship program.
 Training includes preparation for Gas Technician 3 and 2 exams, and six different safety certifications.